Close

 • Establish contact with at least two potential Qatari business partners or organizations relevant to your industry

-• Obtain 3 months of attested bank statements for future applications
+• Obtain 3 months of bank statements showing minimum QAR 36,500 balance maintained throughout the period for future applications

 Long-Term Strategy (Next 3-6 Months):

-• If you travel to Qatar more than twice annually, evaluate the ROI of maintaining a 6-12 month multiple-entry visa
+• If you travel to Qatar more than twice annually, evaluate the ROI of maintaining consistent Hayya visa access versus single-entry applications

-• Build relationships that enable quick invitation letter generation for unexpected opportunities
+• Build relationships that enable quick invitation letter generation for unexpected opportunities—Qatar's foreign investment climate saw 12,449 non-Qatari companies established in 2025, a 600 percent growth that signals expanding business networks

-• Develop a visa calendar tracking renewal dates, peak processing seasons, and planned business activities
+• Develop a visa calendar tracking application submission dates, processing timelines, and planned business activities around major Qatar events

-As GCC economic integration deepens and Qatar positions itself as a regional business hub, your ability to navigate cross-border business travel will increasingly differentiate competitive businesses from struggling ones.
-The UAE-Qatar corridor represents one of the fastest-growing business travel routes in the Middle East, with business visa applications increasing 47% year-over-year since 2021.
+As GCC economic integration deepens and Qatar positions itself as the GCC Tourism Capital 2026, your ability to navigate cross-border business travel will increasingly differentiate competitive businesses from struggling ones.
+The UAE-Qatar corridor represents one of the fastest-growing business travel routes in the Middle East, with Qatar welcoming 5.1 million tourists in 2025 and GCC residents accounting for over 35 percent of arrivals.

 Here's your challenge: What business opportunity are you currently missing because visa complexity has held you back?
 Take the first step today.
-Audit your documents, make that connection, and position yourself to seize Qatar opportunities when they emerge.
+Audit your documents, register on the Hayya portal, make that connection, and position yourself to seize Qatar opportunities when they emerge.